 What to Expect at Your First Appointment

-Your first appointment will more than likely not include any exposure or response prevention activities.
+Your first therapy session will more than likely not include any exposure or response prevention activities.
 Typically, the first appointment is reserved for the completion of intake paperwork and of a clinical assessment.
-A clinical assessment is typically conducted in an individual session with a licensed counselor, therapist, social worker, or psychologist.
+A clinical assessment is typically conducted in an individual session with a licensed therapist.
 You will be asked questions about your background, your current symptoms, and your current life and routine.

 At the end of the assessment, you may receive a diagnosis, which will be discussed with you.
 You will also be given information about options for treatment, which could include ERP therapy.
 While the clinician will likely recommend treatment based on their assessment, you should also speak up about your preferences and also to ask any questions you have.
 If you return for additional sessions, these will likely be more focused on ERP therapy targeted at reducing your symptoms.